Akuli/jou/doc/ub.md

 The `???` is something irrelevant that I don't fully understand.
 It can be ignored.

-Unfortunately valgrind doesn't show see the name of the `.jou` file or any line numbers.
+Unfortunately valgrind doesn't show the name of the `.jou` file or any line numbers.
 This could be fixed in the Jou compiler.
 If you run into this and it annoys you, please create an issue on GitHub, or if someone has already created the issue, add a comment to it.

-## NULL pointers
+## NULL pointer errors

 Consider this program: